Why you should visit amazing Alderney in autumn

 The Marais Hall is Alderney's oldest pub.
 It has an enviable reputation for pub grub done perfectly.

 For an island of Alderney's size we really do have restaurants to suit every visitor's style, from cafés to pubs to fine dining.
-The Blonde Hedgehog is a newly developed restaurant and hotel serving the kind of food you want to photograph before you eat!
-Head Chef Stephen Scott and his team focus on simple dishes, stacked with local ingredients and bursting with flavour.
+The Blonde Hedgehog restaurant and hotel serves the kind of food you want to photograph before you eat!
+The team focus on simple dishes, stacked with local ingredients and bursting with flavour.

 The Blonde Hedgehog's beautiful dining room